BlockchainClass/Safety/README.md

-# Protect Yourself Again Scammers
+# Protect Yourself Against Scammers

 Over the past months, scammers have gotten more sophisticated.
 Always be on alert when you are transferring money take precautions: